zdravkov/kendo-docs/api/wrappers/jsp/datasource/schema.md

 ### type `String`

 Specify the type of the response - XML or JSON.
-The only supported values are
+The only supported values are "xml" and "json".

 #### Example
     <kendo:dataSource-schema type="type">